 The Heinz College offers the AMP program for selected undergraduates from the College of Fine Arts and the College of Humanities and Social Sciences.
 AMP students finish their undergraduate degrees in their senior years while beginning the MAM Program.
-During the senior year, students remain on undergraduate financial aid and
+During the senior year, students remain on undergraduate financial aid and pay undergraduate tuition.
+After one additional year at the Heinz College, during which they are eligible for Heinz financial aid, they receive their MAM degrees.
 Students apply to the AMP program as juniors.
 This program is described in great detail in the Heinz College AMP Guide, which is available from the Office of the Associate Dean or the Admissions Office.
 Students interested in the program are encouraged to contact the Admissions Office.